D-spec-sec/InfoSec/Cyptography/Cryptanalysis .md

+### Cryptanalysis
+Cryptanalysisaims to compromise the security of a cryptographic system, and achieving this often involves discovering the keys involved, including the private key.
+Additionally, breaking the cryptographic algorithm is part of making the system ineffective, as it implies finding vulnerabilities or weaknesses in the algorithm itself.

 ### Implementation
 Implementation attacks focus on the construction and execution of the entire cryptosystem, rather than solely targeting the key or algorithm.